Towards a more rigorous treatment of uncertainties on the velocity distribution of dark matter particles for capture in stars: Systematic errors on capture rates from phase-space modeling of DM in the Galaxy

 \subsection{Capture in the Sun and neutrinos from DM annihilation}

-In order to quantify the effect of DM phase-space modeling on constraints from the non-observation of DM-induced neutrinos from the Sun, we computed the capture rate in the Sun as a function of the DM mass $m_{\chi}$ for different speed DFs: (i) the SHM (Eq.~\ref{eq:shm}), which is used in most studies in the literature, (ii) the speed DF from the Eddington inversion, and (iii) the anisotropic speed DFs obtained by marginalizing over the anisotropy parameters, as described in Sec.~\ref{ssec:uncertainty_anisotropy}.
-The results are shown for the NFW profile, as a function of the DM mass in Fig.~\ref{fig:capture_sun} for SD (left panel) and SI (right panel) scattering, along with the relative difference with respect to the standard values of the capture rate obtained with the SHM in the lower panels.
+In order to quantify the effect of DM phase-space modeling on constraints from the non-observation of DM-induced neutrinos from the Sun, we computed the capture rate in the Sun as a function of the DM mass $m_{\chi}$ for different speed DFs: (i) the SHM, which is used in most studies in the literature, (ii) the speed DF from the Eddington inversion, and (iii) the anisotropic speed DFs obtained by marginalizing over the anisotropy parameters, as described in Sec.~\ref{ssec:uncertainty_anisotropy}.\footnote{At the location of the Sun the MB models with $v_0 = v_{\rm c}(r)$ and $v_0 = \sqrt{2/3} \sigma_{v}^{\rm J}(r)$ are almost identical to the SHM so the results we obtain from capture in the Sun are representative of all MB models discussed in this work.} The results are shown for the NFW profile, as a function of the DM mass in Fig.~\ref{fig:capture_sun} for SD (left panel) and SI (right panel) scattering, along with the relative difference with respect to the standard values of the capture rate obtained with the SHM in the lower panels.
 The Eddington and SHM predictions are shown as blue dot-dashed and black dashed lines, respectively.
 In the anisotropic case, the capture rate was computed for values of the $(\beta_0,\beta_\infty, L_0)$ parameters allowed by dynamical constraints (see Sec.~\ref{ssec:uncertainty_anisotropy}).
 The result marginalized over these parameters is given by the median (green solid line) and the 68\% and the 95\% credibility regions (green shaded bands) which quantify the uncertainty on the capture rate from the unknown anisotropy.
-We used a solar model obtained with the MESA code \cite{Paxton2011, Paxton2013, Paxton2015, Paxton2018, Paxton2019}, and assumed a local DM density of $\rho_{\mathrm{DM}} = 0.38\, \rm GeV\, cm^{-3}$, which is not only consistent with the McM17 mass model, but also with recent local DM density estimates (\eg ~\cite{Catena2010}).
-For the interaction cross-sections we adopted the benchmark values for the cross sections $\sigma_{\mathrm{SD}} = 10^{-39}\, \mathrm{cm}^2$ and $\sigma_{\mathrm{SI}} = 10^{-45}\, \mathrm{cm}^2$, which are representative of current experimental limits (\eg~\cite{pdg2018}).
-All speed DFs are boosted to the solar frame, assuming a circular velocity of $v_\odot \approx 220\, \mathrm{km\, s^{-1}}$.\footnote{$v_\odot = 221\, \mathrm{km\, s^{-1}}$ for the sphericized McM17 mass model.} For the SHM we used the usual value of the most probable speed $v_0 = 220\, \mathrm{km\, s^{-1}}$.
+We used a solar model obtained with the MESA code \cite{Paxton2011, Paxton2013, Paxton2015, Paxton2018, Paxton2019}, and assumed a local DM density of $\rho_{\mathrm{DM}} = 0.38\, \rm GeV\, cm^{-3}$, which is not only consistent with the McM17 mass model, but also with recent local DM density estimates (\eg ~\cite{Catena2010}).\footnote{This value is also essentially consistent with the slightly larger values found in refs.~\cite{Salucci2010,Nesti2013}.} For the interaction cross-sections we adopted the benchmark values for the cross sections $\sigma_{\mathrm{SD}} = 10^{-39}\, \mathrm{cm}^2$ and $\sigma_{\mathrm{SI}} = 10^{-45}\, \mathrm{cm}^2$, which are representative of current experimental limits (\eg~\cite{pdg2018}).
+All speed DFs are boosted to the solar frame, assuming a circular velocity of $v_\odot \approx 220\, \mathrm{km\, s^{-1}}$.\footnote{$v_\odot = v_{\rm c}(8\ \rm kpc) = 221\, \mathrm{km\, s^{-1}}$ for the sphericized NFW McM17 mass model.} For the SHM we used the usual value of the most probable speed $v_0 = v_\odot = 220\, \mathrm{km\, s^{-1}}$.